 Design phase: 2010-2011 Detail design: 2011-2012 Completed: 2014

 Total length: 230m Total width: 4.6m Height difference between Havneholmen and Fisketorvet main entrance: 5.5m Column distance: 17m

 Client: Municipality of Copenhagen Architect: DISSING+WEITLING architecture Landscape: Marianne Levinsen Landskab Engineer: Rambøll (DK) Contractor: MT Højgaard (DK) Light Design: lightconstructor (DK)

 Ramboll is a leading multidisciplinary independent consultancy company.
 Our energy experts provide our costumers with cost-effective energy and climate solutions that meet today's standards.
 We are among the leading consultants in the world within important energy, climate mitigation and climate adaptation services.
 We draw on multidisciplinary expertise to create innovative, sustainable and livable solutions for our costumers and society.

-The Cycle Serpent – an overpass that benefits the city space and road users The Biycle Serpent, is a 230 m long sky bridge which offers a short cut to the bridge “Bryggebroen” and was opened in the summer of 2014.
-The Biycle Serpent takes off where Bryggebroen ends on the Eastern side of the […]
+The Cycle Serpent – an overpass that benefits the city space and road users The Biycle Serpent, is a 230 m long sky bridge which offers a short cut to the bridge “Bryggebroen” and was opened in the summer of 2014 improving the bicycle infrastructure in central Copenhagen.
+The Biycle Serpent takes off where Bryggebroen […]